 Understandably, cotton is often described as a "toxic" business.
-In the two decades from the mid 1990s, following the introduction of commercial crops of genetically engineered cotton, introduced DNA traits have led to farmers using additional different chemicals to those used on conventional crops.
+In the two decades from the mid 1990s, following the introduction of commercial crops of genetically engineered cotton, introduced DNA traits have led to farmers using additional or different chemicals to those used on conventional crops, notably with herbicide resistance, which has led to an increase in the use of herbicides.